icon icon

 How to Manage or Prevent Mild Urinary Retention

-While medical treatment is often necessary for severe cases of urinary retention, there are several natural remedies that can help manage mild cases of urinary retention.
+While medical treatment is often necessary for severe cases of urinary retention, there are several natural remedies that can help manage urinary retention treatment at home.

 In fact, there’s an exercise that has the potential to help you in regaining nearly complete control over your bladder!
 Keep reading until the end to discover which exercise can accomplish this astonishing feat.